Highly Accurate, Less Invasive Cancer Treatment With Proton Therapy

 - Proton beam made up of heavy, charged particles

 - Protons enter the body and deposit only a small dose along the way to the target and virtually none beyond it

 - The absorbed dose increases very gradually with greater dose and lower speed until the beam reaches the Bragg peak—the point at which the maximum energy is deposited—which is directed exactly within the tumor site

 - Immediately after this burst of energy, the proton beam comes to a complete stop, and any additional radiation ceases

 Precisely delivered within 2 millimeters, our pencil beam scanning technology (known as Intensity Modulated Proton Therapy or IMPT) releases a high dose of cancer-killing radiation that conforms to the unique shape and size of the tumor.
 Even in hard-to-scan places, our doctors can direct and manipulate the beam of protons to stop precisely at the edge of the tumor to spare healthy tissues and surrounding organs.

-Unlike older passive-scattering proton therapy treatment, our center’s pencil beam scanning technology further enhances the precision of the radiation delivered.
+Unlike older passive-scattering proton therapy treatment, our proton center’s pencil beam scanning technology further enhances the precision of the radiation delivered.
 By enabling physicians to fine-tune the range and intensity of the proton beam, we can sweep a narrow proton beam across the tumor in fine strokes, while increasing intensity and dose layer by layer inside the tumor.
-California Protons was the first in the nation to offer pencil beam proton technology in all five of our treatment rooms.
+California Protons was the first proton clinic in the nation to offer pencil beam proton technology in all five of our treatment rooms.